davidgillies/silva.app.news/README.txt

 License

-  Silva News is released under the BSD license.
+  Silva News Network is released under the BSD license.
 See 'LICENSE.txt'.